Watch Elizabeth Warren School Republicans on What Planned Parenthood Does

-On Wednesday, the day before Republicans unveiled the new health-care bill, Senator Elizabeth Warren took to the floor of the Senate to explain what exactly Planned Parenthood does — and to voice her frustration over having to repeatedly school her colleagues on the topic.
+On Wednesday, the day before Republicans unveiled the new healthcare bill, Senator Elizabeth Warren took to the floor of the Senate to explain what exactly Planned Parenthood does – and to voice her frustration over having to repeatedly school her colleagues on the topic.

 “Frankly, I am sick of coming down to the Senate floor to explain to Republicans what Planned Parenthood does,” Warren said on the Senate floor, as seen in a video posted on her Facebook account.
 “I am sick of explaining that it provides millions of women with birth control, cancer screenings, and STI tests every year.
 I am sick of pointing out, again and again, that federal dollars do not fund abortion services at Planned Parenthood or anywhere else.”